WhatYouThing/NoFrills/README.md

     - **Hide Dead Mobs**: Prevents the game from rendering dead mobs, and also hides the Skyblock name tags of dead mobs.
     - **Old Skins**: Makes only Steve and Alex appear as the default player skins.
+  - **Keep Chunks**: Prevents chunks from being unloaded client-side, letting you see them from further away with high render distance.
+This is pretty much a simplistic version of the features from Nvidium/Distant Horizons.

 - **Overlays**
     - **Etherwarp**: Highlights the block you're aiming at when trying to use the Ether Transmission ability.